-QuiBids is a relatively new online penny auction site that claims to offer “exciting, fast-paced auctions” for thousands of items across a number of categories.
+QuiBids is a penny auction site that claims to offer “exciting, fast-paced auctions” for thousands of items across a number of categories.
 Their “incredibly low prices” are increased by a penny for each bid placed, giving you the opportunity to save an immense amount of money over retail.

 How QuiBids Works

-Similar to DealDash and Unlock Your Luck, QuiBids is an online penny auction website that claims to offer thousands of items across popular categories such as electronics, home and garden, sports & recreation, gift cards, and more.
+Similar to DealDash, QuiBids is an online penny auction website that claims to offer thousands of items across popular categories such as electronics, home and garden, sports & recreation, gift cards, and more.
 Regardless of what you’re looking for though, all items sold through QuiBids are guaranteed to be brand new and factory sealed.

 If you’re bidding on an important auction but need to step away from your computer, QuiBids provides their Bid-O-Matic software that will bid for you while you’re away.
 This feature is completely customizable (e.g. max number of total bids, when a bid is placed, and so forth).